-In Interpretation A the illustrator portrays the wealth and comfort of an Elizabethan gentleman's house.
+In Interpretation A the artist Richard Hook tries to portray some of the drama of life in Britain in the early twentieth century.
 Identify and explain one way in which the illustrator does this.

 Points marking (AO4): 1+1+1.
-1 mark for identification of a relevant and appropriate way in which the illustrator portrays wealth and comfort + 1 mark for a basic explanation of this + 1 mark for development of this explanation.
+1 mark for identification of a relevant and appropriate way in which Hook portrays the drama of life in Britain + 1 mark for a basic explanation of this + 1 mark for development of this explanation.